 Here are some of the reasons why investors prefer buying new launches:

-- First mover advantage: There is greater upside of price appreciation as you will be purchasing the property at a entry prices which will set the trend for other existing developments in the vicinity.
+- First mover advantage: There is greater upside of price appreciation as you will be purchasing the property at the launch day which will set the trend for other existing developments in the vicinity.

-- There is a defect liability period of 1 year upon Temporary Occupation Period (TOP) period, which means you get the reported defects rectified by the developer within the 1 year period
+- There is a defect liability period of 1 year given by the developer upon Temporary Occupation Period (TOP) period: which means you get the reported defects rectified by the developer within the 1 year period

-- Unlike a Resale property, you will have a wider choice of units for you to choose from
+- Unlike a Resale property, you are directly dealing with one seller: who is the developer and will have a wider choice of units for you to choose from.

-- Payment of the property purchase is made progressively based on the development construction time-frame.
+- Payment of the property purchase is made progressively: It will be based on the development construction time-frame.
 This means smaller mortgage loans at the beginning.

 Example #1: Gem Residences vs Trevista